 The host-only fee is an alternative fee structure where the host pays the entire Airbnb service fee, typically 14–16% of the booking subtotal.
 Under this model, guests see no separate service fee at checkout, making the displayed price the price they actually pay (before taxes).

-It depends on your strategy.
-The host-only fee makes your listing look cheaper to guests since there is no added service fee, which can improve conversion rates.
-However, you pay a higher fee (14-16% vs. 3%), so you need to raise your nightly rate to maintain the same net income.
+It depends on your pricing strategy.
+The host-only fee makes your listing look cheaper to guests because there is no added service fee at checkout, which can improve conversion rates.
+However, you absorb a higher fee (14–16% versus 3%), so you must raise your nightly rate to maintain the same net payout.

-The host-only fee is automatically applied to hosts using Airbnb's API-connected software (like property management systems).
-Individual hosts using Airbnb directly typically use the split-fee model.
-Contact Airbnb or check your professional hosting tools settings to see if you are eligible.
+The host-only fee is automatically applied to hosts using Airbnb's API-connected property management software (PMS).
+Individual hosts on Airbnb's native platform typically default to the split-fee model.
+Contact Airbnb's professional hosting team or check your PMS settings to confirm eligibility.

 Stay ahead of the curve